CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a strong skill description that clearly communicates its purpose, lists specific concrete actions, includes natural trigger terms, and has an explicit 'Use when' clause.
-It occupies a distinct niche around cleaning up AI-generated code artifacts that differentiates it well from general code quality or formatting skills.
+It occupies a distinct niche around cleaning up AI-generated code artifacts, making it easily distinguishable from general code review or refactoring skills.

 DimensionReasoningScore